MarijaStojchevska/MKhost-Responsive-Web-Page/README.md

 # MKHost Responsive Weg Page

-Responsive and user-friendly web page.
+Construction of a responsive and user-friendly web page based on the template given in SKICA.jpg.